DPAC: Distribution-Preserving Adversarial Control for Diffusion Sampling: Theoretical Foundations

-Because the normal component contributes only additional energy, the tangential projection is the first-order optimal solution.
-In practice, this exact projection (\cref{eq:proj_tan}) is computationally intractable.
-We approximate it by implementing a simpler projection that only removes the component along the score direction $s_t$.
-For clarity, we first define the parallel ($\Pi_\parallel$) and perpendicular ($\Pi_\perp$) projection operators relative to a vector $s$ and metric $G$ as:
+In this constrained problem, the normal component contributes only additional energy without providing tangential (distribution-preserving) gain, so the projection in \cref{eq:proj_tan} is the first-order optimal solution.

+In high dimensions, the exact $p_t$-divergence-free projector in \cref{eq:proj_tan} is computationally intractable.
+We thus approximate it by removing only the component along the score direction $s_t$.
+Define the parallel ($\Pi_\parallel$) and perpendicular ($\Pi_\perp$) projections relative to a vector $s$ and metric $G$: